RagingTiger/shairport-sync/README.md

 * `-e AIRPLAY_NAME=Docker` set the AirPlay device name.
 If unset it defaults to *"Docker"*
 * extra arguments will be passed to shairplay-sync (try `-- help`)

+## ToDo
+* Pin os version in base image of dockerfile
+* Add default volume for shairport-sync